2001051-mr/CS220-AU-portfolio/README.md

 <br>

 ## TODO
-- Using the information gathered from the VR maps and the digital identity information, start to draft the essay
-- Finish Draft of essay

 - Finish the website by flushing out all the mistakes on it and make it presentable
 - Write the final draft of the essay
 - Submit everything and hope I passed!